MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-configure-docker.md

 ---
-title: Configuration options for SQL Server 2017 on Docker | Microsoft Docs
+title: Configuration options for SQL Server on Docker | Microsoft Docs
-description: Explore different ways of using and interacting with SQL Server 2017 container images in Docker.
+description: Explore different ways of using and interacting with SQL Server 2017 and 2019 CTP 2.0 container images in Docker.
 This includes persisting data, copying files, and troubleshooting.
 author: rothja
 ms.author: jroth
 manager: craigg